shikikan-neko08/kaga-rice/README.md

 * copy vimrc into .vim directory
 * manually install the plug by opening vimrc using vim then instal the plugin using :PlugInstall

-To apply and icons The GTK Theme, you can use LXappearance
+To apply The GTK Theme and icons, you can use LXappearance

 # Notes